Louie Alas

 Francisco Luis Evora Alas (born October 10, 1963) is a Filipino basketball coach.
-He is the head coach of the Zamboanga Family's Brand Sardines of the Maharlika Pilipinas Basketball League (MPBL) since 2023 and the deputy assistant coach of the Ateneo Blue Eagles basketball team of the University Athletic Association of the Philippines (UAAP) since 2024.
+He is the interim head coach of the Ateneo Blue Eagles basketball team of the University Athletic Association of the Philippines (UAAP).
 Alas was the former head coach of the Letran Knights in the National Collegiate Athletic Association, and Philippine Patriots in the ASEAN Basketball League.
 He was also a former coach of Mobiline from 2000 to 2001 in the Philippine Basketball Association (PBA).

 Playing career

 Alas' basketball career began in Adamson University in the University Athletic Association of the Philippines where he played for the school's team Adamson Falcons.
 In the PABL, he played for ESQ, Purefoods, Philips Sardines and Burger Machine.

 Coaching career

 His first coaching job was with the Saint Francis of Assisi Baby Doves in Las Piñas.
 Afterwards, he moved to Las Piñas College.
 For a time, Alas used to be an assistant coach in Adamson University.